nattadasu/ryuuRyuusei/README.md

 > Collection of commands that are related to Japanese language.

-- `/nihongo romajinize` - Transliterate a Japanese script to Romaji/Latin script
+- `/japanese transliterate` - Transliterate a Japanese script to Romaji/Latin script

 ### Dictionary Commands